-It should be ensured that the maintenance of the above mentioned components are done on a regular basis in order to ensure the safety of the cargo and the effectiveness of the hatch cover & coamings.
+It should be ensured that the maintenance of the above-mentioned components is done on a regular basis in order to ensure the safety of the cargo and the effectiveness of the hatch cover & coamings.

-General considerations while designing the various components of hatch cover are as follows:
+General considerations while designing the various components of the hatch cover are as follows:

 - Deck Opening: The strength of the hull is dependent on the size of the deck opening.
 High tensile steel must be used to provide adequate longitudinal strength even in ships where the hatch width is more than 70% of the width.
 Detailed structural design and strength analysis should be carried out on ships with large hatchways.
 Stress concentration points are usually located at the corners of the openings which can be eliminated by providing thick elliptical or parabolic plates.

 - Coaming Height: Height is measured above the upper surface of the deck.
 They are closed by steel covers fitted with direct securing arrangements.
 However, the coaming can also be omitted as long as the safety of the ship is not at risk.
 Majority of ships have coaming height of about 1-1.8 m in order to accommodate more cargo, especially, in bulk carriers.
 Coamings can also be designed by sloping them inwards, creating a larger opening at the deck level.

 - Hatch Corner Construction: The designer should avoid sudden discontinuity of longitudinal strength at the ends of side coaming.
 The girders are extended to a suitable end beyond the hatch end for structural continuity.
 Usually, taper brackets are used to extend the hatch coaming in order to reduce stress concentration.
 As mentioned earlier elliptical or parabolic plates at the corners also help in reducing stress concentration which would otherwise lead to fatigue followed by fracture.